- Student Homepage

 Work experience and voluntary work are less likely to be readily available, though there may be some opportunities in administrative offices.
 Also some universities do give opportunities to potential students to spend time sitting in at lectures, and getting the feel of the place.

 Teaching in Schools: It may be that a particular history teacher inspired your interest, and you'd like to do the same for someone in the future.
 If you feel you have a real flair for conveying your own knowledge of and enthusiasm for history to others, teaching is definitely an option - whether you do this as a PGCE course after your history degree, or you are more interested in training as a primary teacher where history will be one of a number of subjects you are likely to teach.
 The government is very keen to get new teachers on board, so there are perks in the way of grants and remission of your student loan if you stay in teaching for a set period of time.
 Make no mistake, though, teaching isn't an easy ride!
 It demands commitment, patience, a lot of hard work (forget the holidays for a moment and think of the evenings/weekends you may have to spend preparing lesson plans!).
 You also may - let's be honest - have to deal with bored, trouble-making kids and obnoxious parents!
-To find out more about teaching as a career and the various routes there, check out the TDA website.

 Work experience and voluntary work: You'll have a good idea of what teaching in a secondary school is like from being a student in one!
 There are some opportunities in primary schools for volunteers to help in class or with after-school clubs and activities, but obviously schools have to be very careful on who they allow to work closely with vulnerable young children and may have a policy of only accepting pupils' parents and other mature helpers and will do police checks on them, which can take time.
 If you would like to volunteer or gain work experience in a primary school, this is probably best organised through your careers adviser rather than making an approach directly yourself - they can effectively act as your referee.